 #1 You Must Issue An Itemised Payslip

 Apart from crediting your employee’s salary in a timely manner, you are legally required under the Employment Act to give an itemised payslip.
-A breach of this rule can result in a fine of $100 to $200 per occurrence.
+A breach of this rule can result in a fine of $100 to $200 per employee or per occurrence.

 Payslips (which can be either soft or hard copy) should be issued at least once a month and given to employees along with their salary.
 While that’s the ideal scenario, employers have up to 3 working days from the salary payment to provide employees with their payslip.